MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/RussiaLF_EN/Unload-books-of-purchases-and-sales-in-XML-VAT-Declaration.md

 For the correct formation of the VAT Declaration is necessary:

-1. Generate VAT Purchase Ledgers or VAT Sales Ledgers, additional sheets for the required period (see [Formation of books of purchases and sales]()).
+1. Generate VAT Purchase Ledgers or VAT Sales Ledgers, additional sheets for the required period (see [How to: Create VAT Ledgers](How-to-Create-VAT-Ledgers.md)).

 2. Correct the data of VAT Purchase Ledgers or VAT Sales Ledgers, if necessary.